Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms: The even local Hilbert symbol

 \begin{enumalg} \item Initialize $z=1$. \item If $b\Z_F=\Z_F$, return $z$.
 Otherwise, compute $q,r \in \Z_F$ such that $a=qb+r$.
 If $r=0$, return $0$.
 Let $a := r$.
 Write $a=a_0 a_1$ with $a_1 \in \Z_F$ odd. \item Multiply $z$ by $\prod_{v \mid 2,\infty} (a,b)_v$, computed using Algorithm \ref{evenhilbalg}.
 Return to Step 2, with $(a,b)=(b,a_1)$. \end{enumalg} \end{alg}

-\begin{proof}[Proof of correctness] We need only remark that the division algorithm associated to $N$ implies that $\Z_F$ has unique factorization, so we can indeed write $a=a_0 a_1$ with $a_1$ odd.
-The algorithm terminates because in Step $4$ we have $N(a)=N(r)<N(b)$. \end{proof}
+\begin{proof}[Proof of correctness] The division algorithm associated to $N$ implies that $\Z_F$ has unique factorization, so we can indeed write $a=a_0 a_1$ with $a_1$ odd.
+The algorithm terminates because in Step $4$ we have $N(a_1) \leq N(a)=N(r)<N(b)$. \end{proof}

-\begin{rmk} For any fixed $F$, one can precompute a table of the values $(a,b)_{\frakp}$ for $a,b$ in appropriate residue classes modulo an even prime $\frakp$; this is usually what is usually done for $F=\Q$, for example. \end{rmk}
+\begin{rmk} For any fixed $F$, one can precompute a table of the values $(a,b)_{\frakp}$ for $a,b$ in appropriate residue classes modulo an even prime $\frakp$; this is what is usually done for $F=\Q$, for example. \end{rmk}